 Public Health career outcomes

-Public Health student in caps and gowns at graduation in Ohio Stadium.
+Public Health students in caps and gowns at graduation in Ohio Stadium.
 A salmon-colored banner with the words "public health" fills the right side of the image.

 Every year, first-time and repeat College of Public Health Buckeye graduates venture into the next phase of their professional lives, well-prepared and eager to improve health and well-being in their communities thanks to their degree from the No. 1 college of public health in Ohio and one of the best programs in the nation.